 When you clear the land, it could pose a lot of adverse effects on the ecosystem.
 It could cause soil erosion, especially when you replace wetlands with agriculture.
 At times, when the strong winds blow, clouds of dirt could be seen blowing into the air.
 An indicator that the topsoil is being carried away.
 It could leave the land with fewer nutrients and less ability when it comes to soaking up rain, thus causing flooding.

 Another problem that could be experienced by land clearing is the reduction in the ability to deal with the greenhouse effect.
 It is because the forests and other vegetation that could be essential in storing carbon dioxide in the atmosphere are tempered.

 The population is growing so fast, and a tremendous number of people are in high demand for food.
 It has necessitated the need for mass farming methods, which has led to breakdowns in the family farm.
 These family farms are being swapped by large corporate entities that use mass production and could afford them.

-> Request for a free quote from our tree service company now!
+Request a free quote from our tree service company now!
 We also service all cities throughout St. Lucie County!
 Below is a list of cities where we offer our Tree Trimming and Tree Removal Services:

-> All cities in the St. Lucie County area.
+All cities in the St. Lucie County area.
 Just call and ask!